Landau damping: Physical interpretation

 It is possible to imagine Langmuir waves as waves in the sea, and the particles as surfers trying to catch the wave, all moving in the same direction.
-If the surfer is moving on the water surface at a velocity slightly less than the waves he will eventually be caught and pushed along the wave (gaining energy), while a surfer moving slightly faster than a wave will be pushing on the wave as he moves uphill (losing energy to the wave).
+If the surfer is moving on the water surface at a velocity slightly less than the waves they will eventually be caught and pushed along the wave (gaining energy), while a surfer moving slightly faster than a wave will be pushing on the wave as they move uphill (losing energy to the wave).

 It is worth noting that only the surfers are playing an important role in this energy interactions with the waves; a beachball floating on the water (zero velocity) will go up and down as the wave goes by, not gaining energy at all.
-Also, a boat that moves very fast (faster than the waves) does not exchange much energy with the wave.
+Also, a boat that moves faster than the waves does not exchange much energy with the wave.

+A somewhat more detailed picture is obtained by considering particles' trajectories in phase space, in the wave's frame of reference.
+Particles near the phase velocity become trapped and are forced to move with the wavefronts, at the phase velocity.
+Any such particles that were initially below the phase velocity have thus been accelerated, while any particles that were initially above the phase velocity have been decelerated.
+Because, for a Maxwellian plasma, there are initially more particles below the phase velocity than above it, the plasma has net gained energy, and the wave has therefore lost energy.

-A simple mechanical description of particle dynamics provides a quantitative estimate of the synchronization of particles with the wave [Equation (1) of ].
-A more rigorous approach shows the strongest synchronization occurs for particles with a velocity in the wave frame proportional to the damping rate and independent of the wave amplitude [section 3.2 of ].
+A simple mechanical description of particle dynamics provides a quantitative estimate of the synchronization of particles with the wave.
+A more rigorous approach shows the strongest synchronization occurs for particles with a velocity in the wave frame proportional to the damping rate and independent of the wave amplitude.
 Since Landau damping occurs for waves with arbitrarily small amplitudes, this shows the most active particles in this damping are far from being trapped.
 This is natural, since trapping involves diverging time scales for such waves (specifically $T_\text{trap} \sim A^{-1/2}$ for a wave amplitude $A$).

+Mathematical treatment

-Theoretical physics: perturbation theory in a Vlasovian frame
+Perturbation theory in a Vlasovian frame

 Theoretical treatment starts with the Vlasov equation in the non-relativistic zero-magnetic field limit, the Vlasov–Poisson set of equations.
 Explicit solutions are obtained in the limit of a small $E$-field.
 The distribution function $f$ and field $E$ are expanded in a series: $f = f_0(v) + f_1(x,v,t) + \cdots$, $E = E_1(x,t) + E_2(x,t) + \cdots$ and terms of equal order are collected.